Coronavirus Death Toll Passes 400,000 Across The Globe

 Pope Francis called on people to continue social distancing and not get too ahead of themselves as numbers in some areas begin to decline.

 “Be careful, don’t cry victory, don’t cry victory too soon,” he said.
 “Follow the rules.
-They are rules that help us to avoid the virus getting ahead.”
+They are rules that help us to avoid the virus getting ahead,” he added.

 Many parts of the U.S. have chosen to re-open despite not having “flatted the curve” of the disease.
 This has raised concerns among experts who say that the disease could gain another toehold and return.
 Other experts suggest that the recent protests against the death of George Floyd could result in additional outbreaks.